13 May Canned Heat-Andrea Shear, Brian Williams, Emily Casares, Chris Donnelly, Jay Torres, Maya Peterpaul, Roger Betka, Tasha Kusama

 CANNED HEAT: Summer Group Exhibition

-Roger Betka, Chris Donnelly, Tasha Kusama, Maya Peterpaul, Jay Torres,
+Roger Betka, Emily Casares, Chris Donnelly, Tasha Kusama, Maya Peterpaul, Jay Torres,

 Andrea Shear, and Brian Williams